TwistingTwists/obsidian-tools/KT Doc.md

 		- [ ] ensure that the ROOT nic card has compatible firmware with the meter NIC
 		- [ ] ensure that the device `/dev/ttyUSB0` or `/dev/ttyACM0` or equivalent is checked.
 			- [ ] to check which ports are available you can use `ls /dev/tty*` and check for relevant port
+	- Connecting with meters
+		- `ip-routes`
+		- `ip-ping fdaa:ipv6::of::meter::fdaa` = used to ping the link local address of the meter. as of dec 2023, you can ping either of the address for the meter - the one starting with `fd00` or the one starting with `fe80`.
+			- alternatively, you can ping the meter via linux command line utlity called `ping fdaa:ipv6::of::meter::fdaa`.
+Take note that this can be only used with `fd00` (and does't work with `fd00`)
+		- `log all 3 ` = set logging level  to 3 (warn)
+	- Debugging the output
+		- there should be at least one `DIO` cast send to ensure that the Root NIC module (connected to dev laptop and acting as DCU) has initialised properly.
+		- In some cases, if you can't detect the meters, try to relaunch the `rlwrap` command or try to disconnect the launchpad physically and re start from step 1.
 - How to run tnest-edge
 	- Basics
 		- The application is dockerized. docker must be installed. prior to running the app, the environment variables should be set in `.envrc`and loaded in shell. `tnest-edge` will pick up relevant environment variables accordingly. make sure you export the variables like : `export ENV_VARIABLE=vale`